cristinafsanz/jekyll-now/_posts/2016-06-24-challenges-while-learning.md

 Is my behaviour something related to multipotentialite?
 Do I want to learn very different things and I can't focus in only one?
 Or is it maybe procrastination because I am afraid I won't improve my skills after the learning project?

 By the way, this is the first kind of "comic-illustration" to explain what had happened these two weeks.
 I think Illustrators don't have to be afraid of a new rival...
-And don't worry Sass, tomorrow we see us again :)
+And don't worry Sass, tomorrow we see each other again :)

 <img src="../images/blog/learning_comic_colored.jpg" alt="Learning challenges comic" />